The Grandwork System

 In Dale Probst's words: "The Regulation Station brings grand action work out of the cave."

-Leveling Keys and Regulating
+Level Keys and Regulate

-Back to the Piano
+Return to Piano

 Then, settle wire, pitch-raise, and mate strings to hammers.
 This string leveling optimizes damper function, so fine regulate the dampers next, followed by pedals and trapwork.